EvanBoyle/SearchJS-PROTOTYPE-UNMAINTAINED-/README.md

 * `cssClasses`: Optional.
 Allows you to customize the css classes used by elements such as the input and button elements.
 See section 'Customizing CSS' at the end for a full list of customizable classes as well as diagrams of element hierarchy.
 See CheckboxFacet for example.

 ###Custom CSS Classes
 Custom CSS classes are intended to allow full customization of styling within the UI.
 Full hierarchy of each component is described below.
-If you have a problem with customizaiton, please file an [issue](https://github.com/EvanBoyle/AzSearch.js/issues/new).
+If you have a problem with customization, please file an [issue](https://github.com/EvanBoyle/AzSearch.js/issues/new).

 SearchBox: